nominbold/nominbold.github.io/essays/final-project-idea.md

 it's being hosted again soon.
 * **Contact a Club** page >> allowing students to contact the club presidents for questions or requests
+* **Event Request** page >> making sure that if one club chooses to host a event request, other clubs can't host it unless they cancel the event.
+* If a students register for an event, and the event is **cancelled**, it would notify the students that it's being cancelled.
+* If a students register for an event, and the event **location** or **time** has changed, it would notify the students that what's changed.
+* If a student request for an event, and the event is chosen to be hosted, it would notify the student that which club is planning to host it.